VPAC/superlinux/supercomputingwithlinux.md

 exit 0
 ```

-As a matter of useful convention global variables should be written in upper-case, and local variables in lower case, if the script makes use of functions to differentiate between variable scope.
+As a matter of useful stylistic convention global variables should be written in upper-case, and local variables in lower case, if the script makes use of functions to differentiate between variable scope.
 In shorter scripts this may not be necessary.
+As a general principle global variables should kept to a minimum and in longer scripts, the should be constants which can be enforced with the `readonly` statement.
+For example, to state the name of the script throughtthe script itself use `readonly PROGNAME=$(basename $0)`.

-**Conditionals**
+**Using Conditionals**

 Another example is a script with conditionals as well as variables.
 A common conditional, and sadly often forgotten, is whether or not a script has the requiste files for input and output specified.
 If an input file is not specified a script that performs an action on the file will simple go idle and never complete.
 If an output file is hardcoded, then the person running the script runs the risk of unknowingly overwriting a file with the same name, which could be a disaster.